Antiaging diet (includes weekly menu)

 To achieve this, you only have to follow these suggestions:

 • Eat natural food, not processed or sweetened products.
-Products with more than five ingredients are usually designed to confuse your brain so that you consume more than you need.
+Products with more than five ingredients are usually designed to confuse your brain, so you consume more than you need.

-• The amount of ingredients in these products makes them not recognizable as food and activates the immune system’s response as if it were an invader.
+• The amount of ingredients in these products makes them unrecognizable as food and activates the immune system’s response as if it were an invader.

 • Avoid or minimize cereals, legumes, and dairy.
-Although they have become predominant in our diet in recent years, they can provoke an inflammatory response.
+Although recently becoming predominant in our diet, they can provoke an inflammatory response.

 The cause of inflammation from consuming these foods may be certain irritants present or contain proteins that humans cannot properly break down well.